 3. Prepare your washing machine

-Place your waterproof trousers in the machine.
-You can wash them alongside one other waterproof item, like your waterproof jacket, but don’t add any other items in with your wash.
-Wash your waterproof trousers on a gentle, 30-degree cycle (occasionally waterproof trousers can take a 40-degree wash, so consult the label for exact details).
+Place your waterproofs in the machine.
+You can wash them together, but don’t add any other items in with your wash.
+Wash your waterproof jacket and trousers on a gentle, 30-degree cycle (occasionally waterproof trousers can take a 40-degree wash, so consult the label for exact details).

-Generally speaking, you should air dry your waterproof trousers – though some will take a low heat tumble dry, you should consult the label for instructions.
+Generally speaking, you should air dry your waterproofs – though some will take a low heat tumble dry, you should consult the label for instructions.

-This step is not necessary every time you wash your trousers, but when you notice that your trousers are absorbing water instead of rain beading and rolling off them, it’s time to follow our step-by-step guide to re-waterproofing your garments.
+This step is not necessary every time you wash your waterproofs, but when you notice that these items are absorbing water instead of rain beading and rolling off them, it’s time to follow our step-by-step guide to re-waterproofing your garments.

 All the latest inspiration, tips and guides to help you plan your next Advnture!